 As organizational scientists, we should be striving to produce useful and replicable research.
 Recently, how we (and really all sciences) conduct our research has drawn critique.
 From our relative disuse of inductive research methods, to unethical practices during the review process, to publication bias, to HARKING, to P-hacking, and so on, we must take meaningful steps so that we (and the consumers of our research) have confidence that our findings are meaningful, replicable, and honest.
-To that end, Journal of Business and Psychology will be launching a special initiative — a hybrid registered reports submission option.
+To that end, Journal of Business and Psychology will be launching a special initiative — results-blind review submission option.

 In this alternative path, authors submit the intro, methods, measurement info, and analysis plan of a completed study (no results or discussion in the first round).
 This abbreviated paper then undergoes a peer review and is evaluated on the merits, rigor, and quality of the project rather than what was actually found.

 Our goal is to encourage authors to propose conceptually sound, interesting, and methodologically rigorous research without concern for whether the results will be statistically significant.
 Instead, we want the focus to be on the importance of the research question and the rigor of the research design.
 We should welcome the results from sound research no matter if they support proposed hypotheses, yield ‘null’ results, or replicate (or fail to replicate) previous work.
 Simply speaking, well conceived, designed, and conducted research should form the corpus of knowledge.
 We believe this special initiative provides an opportunity to do just that.